 You will have additional practice sessions at the elderly homes, hospitals and rehab centers where we donate every week at least one day for charity treatments.
 These observation and clinical practice hours will be included in your Certificate.

-The ABET trainings are given only twice a year over a period of approx. 2 months.
+The ABET trainings are given only once a year during 6 weeks.

 This is a tough training but also very rewarding.